molano1979/Cardiac-Arrest/README.md

 ## Description

-"An athlete wants to find difficult hills to run or ride in different areas."

 Published: https://molano1979.github.io/Cardiac-Arrest/

 ```
-"An athlete wants to find difficult hills to run or ride in different areas."
+An athlete wants to find difficult hills to run or ride in different areas.
 ```

 ### Based on google and strava APIs: